l1a/dog/README.md

 Specsheet will test the compiled binary by making DNS requests over the network, checking that dog returns the correct results and does not crash.
 Note that this will expose your IP address.
 For more information, read [the xtests README](xtests/README.md).

-### Feature toggles

-dog has two Cargo features that can be switched off to remove functionality.
-While doing so makes dog less useful, it results in a smaller binary that takes less time to build.

-There are two feature toggles available, both of which are active by default:

-- `with_idna`, which enables [IDNA](https://en.wikipedia.org/wiki/Internationalized_domain_name) processing
-- `with_https`, which enables DNS-over-HTTPS (requires built-in TLS support)

-DNS-over-TLS support is now built-in and always available.

-Use `cargo` to build a binary that uses feature toggles.
-For example, to disable HTTPS support but keep IDNA support enabled, you can run:

-    $ cargo build --no-default-features --features=with_idna

-The list of features that have been disabled can be checked at runtime as part of the `--version` string.

 ---